TypeRocket/docs/v5/views.md

 1. Template engine under `app.templates.admin`.
 2. Views folder under `paths.admin`.

-*Note, if you set the folder or engine for the view on the fly it will override the context settings.*
+! **Note**: If you set the folder or engine for the view on the fly it will override the context settings.